kojix2/bio-twobit/README.md

 # [[0, 10000], [207666, 257666], [297968, 347968], [535988, 585988]]
 ```

 The 2-bit file must be closed explicitly.
 Alternatively, you can use a block.
-(If you forget to close the file, it will probably be closed by GC).
+Even if it is not closed, it will probably be closed by GC and there will be no problem.
+But this is not guaranteed.

 ```ruby
 # Explicitly close the file.